quited/carton/README.md

-* The purpose of this project is to implement some daily-used containers for [UWE](https://github.com/quited/UWE) in cpp cause arduino platform doesn’t provide any STL support and STL indeed is much too heavy-weighted for embedded platforms.
+* The purpose of this project is to implement some daily-used containers for [UWE](https://github.com/quited/UWE) in cpp cause arduino platform doesn’t provide any STL support (to be clear:libstdc++) and STL indeed is much too heavy-weighted for embedded platforms.